The Ultimate Guide for Air Purifiers for Pet Owners

 Can an Air Purifier Help With a Pet Allergy?

 Red eyes.
 Itchy nose.
 The inability to get a full breath of air all the way down to the bottom of your lungs.
 Sound familiar?
 These symptoms are a common nuisance to anyone with a pet allergy.

 While the Asthma and Allergy Foundation of America estimates nearly 30% of Americans experience pet allergies, even people without a diagnosed sensitivity to pet dander can experience symptoms of discomfort due to the amount of pet hair brought into the house.

 Pet hair can hold saliva, dirt, pet dander, pollen, and even urine or fecal particles and bring them into your home.
-The amount of particles present depends on the length of hair and size of the pet, but there is no such thing as a hypoallergenic animal, even hairless animals.
+The amount of particles present depends on the length of hair and size of the pet, but there is

 Particularly in closed-window seasons, those allergens and irritating particles can accumulate and affect the quality of air for everyone in the home.
 The American College of Allergy, Asthma and Immunology discovered that over 90% of homes have measurable dog and cat allergens present, even though only 52% of homes actually have a pet.